 Not all homeowner’s policies are the same, and there are important coverage limitations you should know about.
 At Humble Insurance Group, we can make sure you have the right homeowner’s insurance for your needs so you can feel confident your home, your possessions and your savings are protected.
 We work with major insurance companies from around the country so we can locate the best products – and the best rates – for you.

-At Humble Insurance Group, we’ve been serving the residents of Renton and all throughout King County, and we can help you, too.
+At Humble Insurance Group, we’ve been serving the residents of Black Diamond and all throughout King County, and we can help you, too.
 Give us a call today at 425-226-8221.

 When was the last time you had it reviewed?
 Your needs can change dramatically over time, in response to upgrades in your home, changes in your financial picture or changes in replacement or repair costs.
 If you haven’t had your policy reviewed and updated for some time, you’re probably long overdue.